wordslab-org/wordslab-notebooks/README.md

 - Visual Studio Code projects: a more complex integrated development environment for developers, perfect to integrate and test all the code snippets in a consistent and reliable application

 Both tools are installed with extensions enabling AI assistance directly in the development environment.
+**wordslab-notebooks-lib** is installed by default in jupyterlab environments and provides a new type of cell: **prompt cells** are sent to a local AI model along with all the previous cells as context, and enable you to get AI assistance directly embedded in your notebook codinf workflow.

 To transition from one environment to another, the [nbdev](https://nbdev.fast.ai/) toolset is preinstalled by wordslab: you can use it to create a code library from a set of notebooks.